SharinaS/Cloud-Engineering-Fundamentals/VPC.md

 Click "Edit routes," and then "Add route."

 If we want to go out to the internet, we add "0.0.0.0/0," as our Destination.
 We then add our NAT instance as the Target, by clicking "Instance" on the pulldown menu and then choosing the NAT instance we created above.
+* You should only allow 0.0.0.0/0 on port 80 or 443 to to connect to your public facing Web Servers, or preferably only to an ELB, says A Cloud Guru.

 Click "Save routes."